 What is your story?

-Please feel free to share your story of POHS in the comment section below or on my “My Story of Presumed Ocular Histoplasmosis” page, via the link below or under the Presumed Ocular Histoplasmosis POHS menu at the top of the page.
+Please feel free to share your comments in the comment section below, and/or share your story of POHS on my “My Story of Presumed Ocular Histoplasmosis” page, via the link here or below, or under the Presumed Ocular Histoplasmosis POHS menu at the top of the page (drop down menu).
 I would love to hear from you.

 Thank you for visiting!